SnowyBoop/UnBot/README.md

 # nginx-to-discord
 An ip logger, that pushes all requests that your nginx handles to a discord webhook.
-Filters coming soon.
+Now featuring Bot detection!
+AbuseDB reporting system coming soon woop woop
 # Installation
 - git clone the repo
 - npm install node-fetch